 Older travelers are increasingly leaving home to volunteer abroad, and making impacts in ways younger volunteers can't.

-You also bring more skills, experience, and maturity to the table than someone fresh out of college; something that any responsible volunteer abroad program should want to make the most of.
+You may also bring more skills, experience, and maturity to the table than someone fresh out of college; something that any responsible volunteer abroad program should want to make the most of.
 But we know the web (and GoOverseas) is crawling with great volunteer abroad opportunities, so how do you find one that matches up with all of these?

 GVI not only supports but wants older volunteers.
 "For a lot of the projects GVI runs, we need volunteers with special skills," states their website, which means they recognize older volunteers make a bigger impact on their host communities by applying their professional knowledge and skill sets to their assignments.
 Signing up for a program provider who understands this not only means you'll feel like you're making a real contribution, but it's a key trait of a responsible volunteer abroad program.
-Everyone wins, right?

 GVI can also offer private accommodations with better amenities (such as hot water and a fan) that aren't listed on their website for a small surcharge.
 As they put it, it's never too late to volunteer or take a gap year!